 Dravet syndrome is a type of severe epilepsy that develops during the first year of childhood and is characterized by frequent febrile seizures.
-Studies have shown cannabis has the capability of reducing, and in some cases eliminating, seizures.
+Studies have shown cannabinoids and their influence on the endocannabinoid system may have the capability of reducing, and in some cases eliminating, seizures.

 Overview of Dravet Syndrome

 Dravet syndrome, which is also referred to as severe myoclonic epilepsy of infancy (SMEI), is a severe form of epilepsy that typically develops during the first year of life.
 The high frequency of seizures caused by the syndrome commonly causes children to experience difficulty developing language and motor skills.
 In addition, they often experience hyperactivity and have problems relating to others.